orbit-systems/aphelion/README.md

 # Aphelion
 Aphelion is a 64-bit RISC-like instruction set architecture.
 Aphelion aims to be a clean and featureful architecture without succumbing to paralyzing minimalism or unwieldy complexity, walking a line between CISC and RISC conventions.
 Aphelion is meant for high-performance native-64-bit computing while staying easy to implement.

-Aphelion is under active development.
-If you have

 ### Official Projects
 - [Luna - assembler](https://github.com/orbit-systems/luna)
 - [Comet - reference emulator ](https://github.com/orbit-systems/comet)